 My advice for this one is to choose a base that is taste safe but not tasty!
 For the activity shown below, I used polenta, which has a consistency not too dissimilar to grainy sand.
 Just add some spoons, cups and funnels, then you’re good to go.

 You can do this activity with either a paper towel holder, mug tree or a pre-existing ring stacker.
 Here we used grapat rings but wooden curtain rings would do just as well.

+No list of activities for tabies is complete without an art gallery.
 This activity is great for encouraging walking.
 Simply tape up some flashcards (these ones are homemade) with washi tape and let your taby explore.
 Just be mindful that the cards can be a slip hazard if they fall on the ground.

 12.Feed the Animals